-In our latest ‘UPS Basics’ video, we answer the question ‘How does a UPS work?’ and cover the three main types of power protection: Offline, Line-Interactive & Online UPS.
+In our latest ‘UPS Basics’ video, we answer the question how does a UPS work?
+We also cover the three main types of power protection: Offline, Line-Interactive & Online UPS.

 An uninterruptible power supply (UPS) is the ultimate insurance policy for any environment that’s reliant on a clean and continuous electrical power supply.
 But not all UPSs are the same.
 They don’t operate in the same way and they don’t all offer the same level of power protection.

 At face value, how a UPS works can be an extremely complicated process to explain.
 Lucky for you that our UPS wizard Steve Wood is on hand to talk you through it!

 This ‘UPS Basics’ film explains how a UPS operates by exploring the differences between the three most common topologies of uninterruptible power supplies.